flintlang/flint-2/docs/state_of_flint-2.md

 _Note that the python file will take a very long time to run the first time as the script will need to compile Libra.
 Subsequent testing should be much faster._

 #### Ethereum
 The main impediment to our eWASM testing was that we were unable to set up an eWASM testnet.
 The official eWASM testnet is down at the time of writing, and we were not able to find a substitute.
 There are plenty of ethereum testnets out there for testing smart contracts, but very few of them support eWASM.
-This has meant that we simply have not been able to test the final eWASM.
+This has meant that we simply have not been able to test the final generated eWASM.
 However, we have been able to test non-eWASM specific runtime functionality via LLVM testing.
 This is done simply by calling LLVM functions, and checking that they behave as expected.
-It allows us to test all aspects of generated code except that which relies on functions from the EEI.
+It allows us to test all aspects of generated code except that which relies on functions from the EEI (although we have added a dummy implementation for the eWASM getCaller function).
 Furthermore, we have been able to verify that the WASM we produce is valid eWASM.
 This can all be done via ```cargo test``` and therefore is also tested by Travis upon every commit.

 ### Development
 #### IDEs